Brendan99LL/Project-4/README.md

 <p align = "center">
 <img src ="./ReadMe_Images/Classification_Report.png" alt = "Classification Report" width ="600">
 </p>
 <p>The precision of the model shows the amount of cases that were predicted positive, how many of them were actually positive.
 This value goes for a negative diagnosis as well, out of the cases were predicted negative, how many were actually negative.
 Based on this classification report, the logistic regression model has a 95% precision for predicting a positive diagnosis and a 94% precision for predicting a negative diagnosis.
 These results for precision should be as high as possible, and have a rating of over 90% would be considered very high.
-In this case, from all the cases that are predicted as positive, 95% of the </p>
+In this case, from all the cases that are predicted as positive, 95% of the predictions were correct, and from all the cases that are predicted as negative, 94% of the predictions were correct.</p>
+<p>The recall of the model takes into consideration all the positive cases, and how many were predicted correctly.
+This goes for a negative diagnosis as well, it takes into consideration all the negative cases, and how many of predicted to be negative.
+The recall value should be as high as possible, with a recall for 96% recall</p>

 <h2>References</h2>
 <ul>